 All these symptoms and others are surprisingly common, yet so often simply put down to just getting older or in women, the menopause.
-The menopause is frequently blamed, and the prescription pad comes out offering hormone replacement therapy (HRT).
 What isn’t explored fully is if there is a biochemical explanation and your body has become imbalanced from a hormonal perspective.

 These various different glands work in an interconnected way, rather like an orchestra.
 The conductor of the hormonal orchestra is the hypothalamus in the brain, consolidating signals from the external and internal environment (I often describe the hypothalamus to my clients like an old school telephone exchange operator, managing and redirecting all those calls- or in our case cues and signals) .
 In turn, the hypothalamus delivers precise signals to the pituitary gland(at the base of the brain stem), which then releases hormones that influence most endocrine systems in the body.
 Specifically, the hypothalamic-pituitary axis directly affects the functions of the thyroid gland, the adrenal gland, and the gonads, as well as influencing growth, milk production, and water balance and the pituitary gland in the brain.
 This central axis sends signals to distant parts of the body to control everything in the body.
 This includes your stress response through the adrenal glands; your blood sugar balance through the pancreas and adrenals; the regulation of your heart rate, blood pressure, body temperature, metabolism and growth via the thyroid gland; and your sexual behaviour and function through the reproductive organs.